There are 138 different note locations on a 22-fret guitar.

 It is a building block of many chords and scales, and has a distinct sound that can be recognized in many songs.

 To find a major third on the guitar, start with a root note and move up two whole steps or four frets.
-Or, move up one string and up two frets.
+Or, move up one string and down a fret.

 Remember, we have to adjust the shape when we cross onto or over the second string.